softindex/datakernel/docs/components/markdown/core/di.md

 {% endhighlight %}

 #### Cooking Non-singleton Cookies Using Scopes
-Our cookies turned out to be so amazingly tasty, that now there a lot of people who want to try them.
+Our cookies turned out to be so amazingly tasty, that now there are a lot of people who want to try them.
 But there is a small problem, DataKernel DI makes instances singleton by default.
-And we can't sell the same one cookie to all our customers.
+And we can't sell the same cookie to all our customers.

 Luckily, there is a solution: we can use a custom **ScopeAnnotation** `@Order` to create `ORDER_SCOPES` scope: